 Child Maintenance Appeals

-Support and Guidance for HM Courts and Tribunal proceedings.
+We provide support and guidance for HM Courts and Tribunal proceedings.

 Tribunal proceedings are similar to other court processes and require appropriate participation and preparation.
 It is vital that you seek help and advice about child support law during the Tribunal process.
 There are strict time frames in which to comply with requests, and a degree of information may have to be submitted prior to any hearing.

 The matter is heard by a Tribunal Judge and in some circumstances a Financially Qualified Panel Member will also be present..
 The objective is to establish if the decision made by CSA or CMS is correct in law.
-Tribunal proceedings will involve a far greater investigation than that carried out by CSA or CMS.
 Any evidence submitted, as part of the proceedings, including personal financial information, must issued to all parties. (exception can be extended to certain medical evidence).

 There are no appeal rights against child support debt!